District 1, Việt Nam - Things to Do in District 1

 Insider Tips

-Always carry small bills (20,000 and 50,000 VND notes) for street food and tips, as vendors rarely have change for large denominations
+Always carry small bills (20,000-50,000 VND notes) as many street vendors and small restaurants don't have change for large denominations